As of 2017, there are approximately 69 million active monthly users on Twitter, making it one of the biggest social networks in the US.

-- Customers spend 3-20% more on the average price of a brand’s product or service when the brand responds to their Tweet.
+- Customers spend 3-20% more on the average price of a product or service when a brand responds to their tweet.

-- Users are 44% more likely to share their positive experience – both online and offline – when a business responds to them on Twitter.
+- Users are 44% more likely to share their positive experiences – both online and offline – when a business responds to them on Twitter.

-- Correspondingly, they’re also 30% more likely to recommend the business and give them high NPS scores.
+- Correspondingly, they’re also 30% more likely to recommend the business to others and give them high NPS scores.

-- And even when a customer Tweets negative feedback on Twitter, 69% of users have been found to feel more favorably towards a brand after receiving a response to their concerns
+- And even when a customer tweets negative feedback on Twitter, 69% of users start to feel better about the brand when it responds to their concerns.

 This is why your brand needs to build a strong presence on Twitter.

 Especially because Twitter is here to stay

 Twitter gave itself an update just last year by extending its legendary low character limit from 140 to 280 characters per Tweet.
 For anyone who’s ever Tweeted anything that was exactly 140 characters long, you know what I’m talking about.
 (How often are Tweets coincidentally 140 characters long?
 Pretty much never.
 If a Tweet was exactly 140 characters long, it’s because you had to make it fit – by creatively shaving off words & punctuation.
 Hence, the extended character limit.)

 When a company is smart enough to evolve with the market by introducing new features and making necessary updates, you know they mean business.